joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 Ultimately, valuation is a complex process that requires careful consideration of the company's financials, market potential, and other factors.
 A startup's valuation can have significant implications for its funding and growth prospects, and it is important for entrepreneurs and investors to have a clear understanding of the valuation process and the methods used to determine the value of the company.

+## Lifetime value (LTV)

+The lifetime value (LTV) of a customer is a concept in business that refers to the total amount of revenue that a customer is expected to generate for a company during their lifetime as a customer.
+It is an important metric for companies to consider when making decisions about customer acquisition and retention strategies.

+To calculate the LTV of a customer, a company must take into account several factors, including the average purchase value, the number of purchases made by the customer over time, and the length of the customer's relationship with the company.
+This formula can be expressed as:

+LTV = (Average Purchase Value x Number of Purchases per Year x Average Customer Lifespan)

+For example, if the average purchase value for a customer is $100, and they make two purchases per year, and the average customer lifespan is five years, the LTV would be calculated as:

+LTV = ($100 x 2 x 5) = $1,000

+This means that, on average, this customer is expected to generate $1,000 in revenue for the company over the course of their relationship.

+LTV is an important metric for companies because it helps them to understand the long-term value of acquiring and retaining customers.
+By knowing the LTV of a customer, a company can make more informed decisions about how much to spend on customer acquisition, as well as how much to invest in retention strategies such as loyalty programs or customer service initiatives.

+Additionally, LTV can help a company to identify which types of customers are most valuable to their business.
+For example, if a company finds that customers who make larger purchases or who stay with the company for longer periods of time have a higher LTV, they may choose to focus their acquisition and retention efforts on these types of customers.

 ## Valuation approaches

 Valuation approaches are methods used to estimate the worth or value of an asset, such as a company or a project.
 They are used to determine how much a company is worth, which is important for investors, lenders, and other stakeholders.